You will have to experiment and try things out for yourself

 That's all right, you are feeling your way into the thing.

-Welcome to grade four!
+Welcome to grades three and four!

 Students entering the junior years are strongly encouraged to take responsibility for their own learning so that they can independently order their time, materials, and space.
 To support this skill development, agendas will be used as organizational tools for students to record homework assignments, reminders, important dates, and other necessary information, and have been sent home with the children today.
 To promote student responsibility and accountability, I will sign the agendas each school day, and would like to ask that you read and sign the agendas each evening; please feel free to use agenda space to communicate with me as well.

 Attached at the bottom of this letter is a list of recommended supplies for the year.
 In addition to this list, students will be asked to have a book with them at all times in the classroom; as a vital component of the language program, independent reading time will be a priority each day.
 On the days when we do not have a scheduled gym time, we may participate in a Quality Daily Fitness program; for comfort and safety reasons, the children will need to have appropriate gym clothes available every day (shorts or track pants, t-shirt, and non-marking running shoes).
 These clothes can be kept in bags in the students' lockers.
-Please note that the children will NOT be able to wear jewelry at any time during gym this year, in accordance with Halton's Physical Education Safety guidelines.

 Communication will be a fundamental focus in our classroom.
 To promote the concepts of community and responsibility, pathways must be open for all partners to have a voice.
 I have always made it a policy to be available to students at any recess when I am not on duty, and am very happy to make appointments for both before and after school as well.
 Comments, questions, and feedback (from both students and parents) are valued and encouraged; I can be easily reached through students' agendas, by phone and by e-mail.
 There is also a class website that is consistently updated, so please feel free to use it as a reference for homework, resources, explanations, and expectations (all numbers and addresses are noted below).